Medhat3760/Algorithms_And_Problem_Solving_Level_3_C_Sharp/Problem07/README.md

 ```

 ### `Main` Method
-The entry point of the program initializes a 3x3 matrix, fills it with ordered numbers using `FillMatrixWithRandomNumbers`, prints it, computes its transpose, and prints the transposed matrix.
+The entry point of the program initializes a 3x3 matrix, fills it with ordered numbers using `FillMatrixWithOrderedNumbers`, prints it, computes its transpose, and prints the transposed matrix.

 ```csharp
 static void Main(string[] args)